-The Commission has had regard to all submissions received prior to 17 August 2020 in preparing this SEF.
+In preparing this report the Commission has had regard to all submissions received prior to 18 September 2020.
 Submissions have been addressed in the relevant sections of this report.
-Submissions received on or after 17 August 2020 have not been considered in the preparation of the SEF, as to do so would, in the Commissioner's opinion, have delayed the timely placement of this SEF on the public record.20 These submissions will be considered in the preparation of the final report.
+Submissions received on or after 18 September 2020 have not been considered in the preparation of this report, as to do so would, in the Commissioner's opinion, have delayed the timely preparation of this report to the Minister.